 This will put an additional mechanical strain on the adjacent segments of the spine.
 This increase in mechanical strain in some areas of the spine has the potential to increase spinal disc degeneration and discomfort.

 In the spine centre of orthopaedic Gelenk-Klinik the specialists established a wide range of treatments to treat spinal disc degeneration while preserving flexibility of the spine.

 However in some cases of severe cases of slipping vertebrae (spondylolisthesis) there is no alternative to spinal fusion surgery in order to preserve pain free mobility for patients.

 Slipping vertebrate bones: What is Spondylolisthesis?

 Spondylolisthesis is the name given to the condition when a vertebrae slips forward into the abdominal cavity and pinches a nerve root.
 There are many reasons causing unstable vertebrae in the human spine.
-In 80% of all patients spondylolisthesis is observed in the L5/S1 segment of the lumbar spine.
-It is vertebrate body in the lumbar segment L5/S1 that is displaced towards the ventral (forward) direction in most most of spondylolisthesis patients.
+In 80% of all patients, spondylolisthesis is observed in the L5/S1 segment of the lumbar spine.
 This lumbar segment carries the body weight.

 Typical symptoms of Spondylolisthesis

 If the alignment of the vertebrate bodies is unstable the spinal cord may suffer from pressure and pinching.
 This pressure leads to pain and loss of function.
-This pain is felt not only in the lumbar spine, but radiates into the organs and body parts that receive innervation from the pinched area of the spinal cord.
-Pain, Numbness and paralysis may be the result from unstable vertebrae.
+This pain is felt not only in the lumbar spin but also radiates into the organs and body parts that receive innervation from the pinched area of the spinal cord.
+Pain, numbness, and paralysis may be the result of unstable vertebrae.

 - Stiffening and loss of mobility of the spine.